 \section{Enhancing Context Awareness via Interleaving Attention Waveform}

-Based on the insights presented above, we introduce a novel approach to sidestepping the above challenge, with the goal of improving the LLM performance in tool use by enhancing its context awareness.
+Based on the insight presented above, we introduce a novel approach to sidestepping the above challenge, with the goal of improving the LLM performance in tool-use by enhancing its context awareness.
 Our method focuses on the inference stage of LLMs and does not require training.
 We first provide preliminary definitions, followed by a detailed introduction to our approach.